 His art has featured in numerous publications, including Michael Petry’s Hidden Histories, a survey of most influential gay artists of the C20th, and his work is held in the collections of FNAC (Paris), Duke University (North Carolina), City of Senigalia (Italy), the John Kobal Collection, the Victoria & Albert Museum, as well as in numerous private collections.

-James has been included in The National Portrait Gallery Awards, shortlisted for the Whitworth Young Contemporaries, and has received awards from: The Photographers’ Association, Foyles and Arte Viva Festival (Italy).
-At the 2014 international Pride Photo Awards (Netherlands) he won 3 major awards – including the Friends of PPA Award and the overall Audience Award.
+James’s work has been selected for The National Portrait Gallery John Kobal Photographic Portrait Awards exhibition, shortlisted for the Whitworth Young Contemporaries, and has received awards from: The Photographers’ Association, Foyles, and Arte Viva Festival (Italy).
+At the 2014 international Pride Photo Awards (Netherlands) he won 3 major prizes – including the Friends of PPA Award and the overall Audience Award.